Didn't find what you were looking for?

 That said, your doctor will know what the best course of treatment for your case is, and if they include chemotherapy in your treatment plan, then it is advised that you adhere to it.

-Chemotherapy is associated with various nutrition-related side effects, such as mouth sores, changes in the sense of smell and taste, loss of appetite, mouth sores, nausea, vomiting, constipation, and diarrhea.
+Chemotherapy is associated with various nutrition-related side effects, such as mouth sores, changes in the sense of smell and taste, loss of appetite, nausea, vomiting, constipation, and diarrhea.
 These side effects can make it challenging for chemotherapy patients to consume food.
 Therefore, it is important for patients to consider talking to an onco-dietician for appropriate nutritional guidance.

 Chemotherapy patients are advised to consume foods that are bland, lukewarm to cold, and rich in calories and nutrients.
 Some of the best foods that you can consume after chemotherapy include oatmeal, bread toast, plain pasta, rice, fruits and vegetables, etc. It is also necessary to optimize your fluid intake to avoid dehydration.